 La Paz Cemetery

-On November 2, Día de los Muertos (Day of the Dead), half the city turns out to honor their ancestors.
+It’s possibly most interesting on November 2, the Día de los Muertos (Day of the Dead), when half the city turns out to honor their ancestors.